dbt-labs/corp/values.md

-### Profits are exhaust.
+### We’re here to build something that matters.

 We are a mission-driven company.
-We believe that profits are an important tool in the pursuit of our mission, but they are not the mission itself.
+We are inspired by creating things—software, a company, a community—that impact real people.
+We do not allow our attention to be diverted from this goal.

 ### We contribute to the knowledge loop.